-&lt;sup>1However, child allowances can not always raise fertility.
+1 However, child allowances can not always raise fertility.
 Fanti and Gori (2009) found that taxation for children raises fertility because of the income effect in a closed economy.
-In other words, they showed that a child allowance lowers fertility because of decreased capital per capita, i.e. income.
+In other words, they showed that a child allowance lowers fertility because of decreased capital per capita, i.e. personal income.

-Our paper presents development of a model with endogenous fertility and analyzes whether child allowances financed by public debt can reduce public debt stock per GDP or not in the long run.
-Child allowances raise fertility and then bring about a population effect that decreases public debt stock per GDP because an increase in the population of younger people raises income tax revenues.
-In Japan, total fertility was about 1.4 at 2010, which is a low level in OECD countries.
-The Japanese government is seeking to raise fertility through provision of child allowances to sustain an aging society.
-Our analyses derive that child allowances financed by public debt increase the public debt stock per GDP in the long run if the government targets zero public debt stock in the long run.
-Indeed, child allowances financed by public debt can raise fertility, and there exists a population effect to decrease public debt stock per GDP through an increase in tax revenue.
-However, increased public debt prevents capital accumulation, and GDP decreases as a result.
-In short, because this effect is greater than the population effect, child allowances financed by public debt can not decrease the public debt stock per GDP.
-Even if the government targets positive public debt stock per GDP in the long run, child allowances can not decrease public debt stock per GDP.
+OECD countries.2 The Japanese government is seeking to raise fertility through provision of child allowances to sustain an aging society.
+Results of our analyses show that child allowances financed by public debt increase the public debt stock per unit of GDP in the long run if the government targets zero public debt stock in the long run.
+Indeed, child allowances financed by public debt can raise fertility, and there exists a population effect to decrease the public debt prevents capital accumulation.
+Consequently, GDP decreases.
+In short, child allowances financed by public debt can not decrease the public debt stock per unit of GDP because this effect is greater than the population effect.
+Even if the government targets positive public debt stock per unit of GDP.
 Therefore, given a non-negative public debt stock policy, a population effect by which revenue rises because of an increase in younger people is small.
-It is insufficient to reduce the public debt stock per GDP.
+It is insufficient to reduce the public debt stock per unit of GDP.

 The remainder of this paper presents the following.
-Section 2 of this paper establishes the model.
-Section 3 derives equilibrium in a closed economy.
-Section 4 examines the effect of child allowances on the public debt stock per GDP.
+Section 2 establishes the model.
+Section 3 presents derivation of the equilibrium in a closed economy.
+Section 4 examines the effect of child allowances on the public debt stock per unit of GDP.
 The final section presents results.